Necho II

 Necho played a significant role in the histories of the Neo-Assyrian Empire, the Neo-Babylonian Empire and the Kingdom of Judah.
-Necho II is most likely the pharaoh Necho who was mentioned in 2 Kings, 2 Chronicles, and Jeremiah of the Bible.
+Necho II killed Josiah, and replaced Josiah's chosen successor with his own nominee.
 The aim of the second of Necho's campaigns was Asiatic conquest, to contain the westward advance of the Neo-Babylonian Empire, and cut off its trade route across the Euphrates.
 However, the Egyptians were defeated by the unexpected attack of the Babylonians and were eventually expelled from Syria.

 The Egyptologist Donald B. Redford observed that Necho II was "a man of action from the start, and endowed with an imagination perhaps beyond that of his contemporaries, [who] had the misfortune to foster the impression of being a failure."

 Biography

 Lineage and early life

 Necho II was the son of Psammetichus I by his Great Royal Wife Mehtenweskhet.
 His prenomen or royal name Wahem-Ib-Re means "Carrying out [the] Heart (i.e., Wish) [of] Re."
 Upon his ascension, Necho was faced with the chaos created by the raids of the Cimmerians and the Scythians, who had not only ravaged Asia west of the Euphrates, but had also helped the Babylonians shatter the Assyrian Empire.
 That once mighty empire was now reduced to the troops, officials, and nobles who had gathered around a general holding out at Harran, who had taken the throne name of Ashur-uballit II.
 Necho attempted to assist this remnant immediately upon his coronation, but the force he sent proved to be too small, and the combined armies were forced to retreat west across the Euphrates.